 Before joining Bath Spa University, she worked for an international newspaper, for Thomson Reuters, and in educational publishing.
 In 2012 she founded a small fine art press, the Pink Parrot Press.
 Her artist's books have been acquired by national collections including the Tate, the Scottish National Gallery of Modern Art and the BALTIC.

 Laura runs Make a Little Book workshops for children that encourage creativity in drawing, writing, and making books.

 - MA Camberwell College of Art

 - BA Manchester Metropolitan University.

-- Postgraduate Certificate of Professional Learning in Higher Education (BSU, 2016).
+- Postgraduate Certificate of Professional Learning in Higher Education (Bath Spa University, 2016).

 - Children's Literature Association

 - Fellow of the Higher Education Academy.

 - Children's publishing